pll25/iHack-2021/README.md

 If we hit the magic wand it will apply the ''From HexDump'' recipe.

-When we do this **it magically finds a 7zip archive file** We can take the output and it the save button, let's save it as a .7z as we know it's a 7z file.
+When we do this **it magically finds a 7zip archive file** We can take the output and it the save button, let's save hit as a .7z as we know it's a 7z file.